HotuRam/Image-scraping-Python-/README.md

     -- for this chrome-version driver already in ripo. so we are free to go.

  ## requirements-
-  ----copy and paste below code in cmd
+  ---- copy and paste below code in cmd (make sure you are in correct folder)

       pip install -r requirements.txt